BinaryElement/skys-SA-simplified/README.md

   * Big Mining Drill recipe's Tungsten Carbide requirement removed or replaced (with plastic).
   * Turbo Belt recipes' Tungsten Plate requirement removed or replaced (with steel plate).
   * Calcite requirement removed from the iron/copper ore to molten metal recipes.
+  * (Disabled by default) Calcite requirement removed from the lava to molten iron/copper metal recipes.
   * Artillery and Artillery Ammo recipes reverted to base game.
 * Fulgora:
   * Fulgora location requirement removed from Recycler and EM Plant.